Ethical requirements for clinical trials

 (7) Respect for enrolled subjects—The confidentiality of the subjects should be well protected.
 For example, all personal and identifiable information, like the subject’s name and date or place of treatment should be removed.
 If photographs are to be used in the study report, they should be modified to ensure that the subjects cannot be identified.
 In addition, the subjects should be allowed to change their mind and withdraw their participation at any point in the study, without being penalized.

+Researchers tend to miss out on items 7–10 in the above list because these issues are not directly related to the overall impact and value of the study.
 Very often, peer reviewers or ethical review committee members raise an alarm when a clinical trial fails to mention the inclusion and exclusion criteria for subject selection, or in case signed informed consent forms are not submitted.
 The above-mentioned guidelines would prove very helpful in such situations.

 As an aside, apart from adhering to all the above-mentioned ethical guidelines, the ICMJE mandates that all clinical trials be registered.